 Nancy McClelland, a small business tax expert and blogger, wants freelancers and accountants to develop strong relationships—the types of relationships that allow for the free flow of information between both parties, as well as the opportunity for lots of questions and clarification.

 The issue?
-A lot of times freelancers don’t try to develop those relationships until the accountant is already bogged down with 16-hour work days during the height of tax season.
-“By that time, we’re all knee-deep in our existing clients’ needs, and most of us don’t have time to help you convert to QuickBooks or organize your receipts,” said McClelland.
+A lot of the time, freelancers don’t try to develop those relationships until the accountant is already bogged down with 16-hour work days during the height of tax season.
+“By that time, we’re all knee-deep in our existing clients’ needs, and most of us don’t have time to help you organize your receipts,” said McClelland.

 By planning ahead you can, according to McClelland, “find an accountant who you feel comfortable with, ask them a million questions, and develop a relationship with them, involving them on your team.”